bpanthi977/bpanthi977.github.io/content/maths/chocolates-for-children.md

 ---
 title: Distributing chocolates to children
-description: Exploring frequently arising question in combinatorics and probability
+description: Exploring a frequently arising problem in combinatorics and probability
+featured_image: 'sht'
 date: "Tue Sep 25 14:06:03 +0545 2018"
 markup: "mmark"
 ---
 # In how many ways can you distribute `n` chocolates to `m` children?
-This strange fun question can be challenging, especially if you hadn't solved these kinds of problems in the past.

 ## Simplifying the condition
 If we consider all chocolates to be different/unique (and of course children are also unique :) ), then the first chocolate can go to any one of the n children and the next one too can go to any one of the n children and so on.
 This gives `$ n * n * n *n ...(m\ times) = n^m$` possibilities.

 ## But
 here the chocolates aren't different from each other.
 So the first chocolate going to first child and second going to second one is the same as first chocolate going to second child and the second one going to the first one.
 These cases must be counted only once.
 So we are concerned only with how many chocolates each child gets in the end.
 This means the possible distributions are less than `$n^m$` .
-But exactly how much is a interesting mathematical problem that I ask you to try yourself for a while :unamused: .
+But exactly how much is it? is an interesting mathematical problem that I ask you to try yourself for a while :unamused: .

 ## Stars and Sticks
 This problem becomes trivial, when it is converted to a permutation problem concerned with arranging children and chocolates.
 Let's consider a case of 4 children and 7 chocolates.
 Denoting children by `|` and chocolates by `*` a possible arrangement is:
 <p style="text-align: center;">`*|**||****`</p>
-If each child gets chocolates to the left of it then here the first child gets one chocolate, second one gets 2, third one gets nothing <a name="disappointed"> :disappointed:</a> while the fourth one gets :smiley: .
+If each child gets chocolates to the left of it then here the first child gets one chocolate, second one gets 2, third one gets nothing <a name="disappointed"> :disappointed:</a> while the fourth one gets four :smiley: .
 Now the problem is just this : In how many ways can we arrange n stars and m sticks ?

 There are (4-1)+7 = 10 places/position.
 So the sticks can be placed in
 `$$ {{10}\choose {3}} = \frac {10!} {(10-3)! * 3!} = 120 $$`